 In the winter of 1755, two Marshfield, Mass., selectmen knocked on the door of a family of seven Acadian exiles.
-They brought bad news: The two oldest sons, 23-year-old Francis and 15-year-old Paul, were to be placed in involuntary servitude.
+They brought bad news: The two oldest sons, 23-year-old Francis and 15-year-old Paul, had to go into involuntary servitude.
 Francis would work for a farmer, Paul as a sailor, though he suffered from debilitating seasickness.

-Beginning in 1755, the British took nearly 10,000 Acadians from their homes and forcibly deported them to the British colonies and England in scenes of woe and distress.
+Beginning in 1755, the British took nearly 10,000 Acadians from their homes and forcibly deported them to the British colonies and to England.
 They confiscated or burned the Acadian exiles’ houses and farms, and deliberately separated families.

-When the Acadian exiles arrived in the colonies — most in Massachusetts, many in Connecticut — they were treated like prisoners of war.
+The colonies, Massachusetts and Connecticut, treated the Acadian exiles like prisoners of war.
 They could not practice their religion, nor could they move from town to town.

 The Michel family had more luck than most.
 They survived the disease-ridden voyage to Boston, and the family stayed together.
 The two eldest sons threw off their indentures and worked for wages.
 The town even helped feed and shelter them.

 French and Indian War

-For many years the French and British fought over Acadia, which included Nova Scotia, Prince Edward Island, New Brunswick, parts of southern Quebec and northern Maine.
+For many years the French and British fought over Acadia.
+It included Nova Scotia, Prince Edward Island, New Brunswick, parts of southern Quebec and northern Maine.

 When the French built two forts in nearby New Brunswick.
 Shirley began recruiting forces to kick them out of Acadia.
 Troops that left Boston in May captured Fort Beausejour in June.

 Le Grand Derangement

 The British lured Acadian men into churches under false pretenses and then locked them inside.
 They seized others in their homes and their fields.
-Their wives and children had to feed the men at gunpoint until hired ships could take them away.
+Their wives and children had to feed them at gunpoint until ships took them away.
 The British took over their farms and livestock, pillaging and burning their homes to make sure they wouldn’t return.

-John Winslow, the second in command in Nova Scotia, wrote they, “began to Embarke the Inhabitants who went verry solentarily and Unwillingly. the women in Great Distress Carrying Their Children In their arms.”
+John Winslow, the second in command in Nova Scotia, described the scene.
+They “began to Embarke the Inhabitants who went verry solentarily and Unwillingly. the women in Great Distress Carrying Their Children In their arms.”

 Others, he wrote, carried their decrepit parents in carts in scenes of confusion, woe and distress.